sdhutchins/gbs-guide/docs/first-years/core-courses.md

 To set yourself up for success:

 - Organize your schedule and mark important dates for each course.
-- Review the recommended texts and consider purchasing or borrowing them.
+- Review the recommended texts and try to find them online.
 - Look over the course objectives and expected outcomes from the syllabi.
 - Familiarize yourself with the UAB student resources available to you, including academic support and study spaces.

+{: .important }
+First semester courses can be very difficult.
+There is a lot of content, and as a student, you are still adjusting to the pace of graduate school, a new city, and rotating in labs.
+Have some grace for yourself!

 ## 1st Semester Courses

-These are the core courses you will take in your first semester.
+These are the core courses (as of fall 2024) you will take in your first semester.

+Refer to the [coursework website](https://www.uab.edu/gbs/home/requirements/coursework) for more details.

 {: .note }
 Most of the below books can be found as pdfs online for free.